sebastien/sugar/README.txt

 If you don't already have _dparser_, you should do the following:

->   cd Dependencies ; make make-dparser.sh
+>   cd Dependencies ; bash make-dparser.sh

 and then copy the 'Dependencies/dparser' directory to somewhere in your 'PYTHONPATH'.